lchoward/lchoward/README.md

 ### Hi there 👋

-I'm currently working on awesome things with the brilliant team at [CommandBar](www.commandbar.com).
+- 🔭 I'm currently working on awesome things with the brilliant team at [CommandBar](www.commandbar.com).
 Lmk if you're interested in connecting or learning more about the company!
+- 🌱 I'm learning how to optimize for search engines, write online content, and working on programming when I get time.
+- 🏃‍♂️ I love moving my body, including running, playing basketball, playing soccer, and dancing.

 <!--
 **lchoward/lchoward** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.